It all started with a walk along a beach…

 What comes around goes around

 So, after years of wearing it, sitting on it or stuffing pens/make up/bits and bobs in it and when you feel like a change send it back to us.
 We know exactly what is in it (one material) and know who wants to recover it.
 It’s as close to a circular product range as we can make it right now.
 When we crunched the carbon data it was amazing to see what a difference recycling could make in reducing the footprint.
 By creating the beginning of a circular product we can literally half the impact!

 One last thought

 We really hope you love Clean Up Camo and can see the care and attention we have put in to make it as ‘impact light’ as is currently possible.
 To make sure your actions don’t add the kgs please look after them too by keeping washing to a minimum and avoid dry cleaning (full of nasty solvents).

 From Ella and Sophie

 Ella is an award winning designer with extensive experience in textiles, product design and photography.
-Her current focus is the exploration of new approaches in circular design that offer practical artistic solutions to address the challenges of product creation in a saturated society.
+Her current focus is the exploration of new approaches in circular design that offer practical artistic solutions to address the challenges of product creation in society where resources are finite.
 Her recent solo show and documentary on material circularity and transparency, ‘Sheep to Seat, Fleece to Floor’, was held at Yorkshire Sculpture Park in the summer of 2019.
 With sensitivity to the complex relations between cause and effect in product design, Ella seeks projects that draw on innovative technologies to help push the industry towards a carbon neutral economy.

 Sophie is an unusual mix of creative campaigner, practicing designer and chartered waste manager.
 She is an established leader in communication and design, and in the investigation and promotion of circular economy design principles, helping companies and governments around the world to shift towards better solutions.